impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 [Position]

-Green Orbit Digital
+Impact Orbit Creative Group

 **Date:**

 [Approval Date]

 Here’s a **comprehensive Password Policy** aligned with **IASME Cyber Essentials Step 9 (Use of Passwords)**, **NCSC guidance**, and **ISO 27001 Annex A.9 (Access Control)**.
-It is written for organisational use — suitable for inclusion in Green Orbit Digital’s information security documentation or Cyber Essentials submission.
+It is written for organisational use — suitable for inclusion in Impact Orbit Creative Group’s information security documentation or Cyber Essentials submission.

 ---